rees-kyle/public_personal_knowledge_base/notes/personal-development.md

 - Goal setting: Set clear, specific, and achievable goals that align with your values and aspirations.
 Break them down into smaller, actionable steps to track your progress and stay motivated.
 A [[backlog|Backlog]] can be used.

 - Continuous learning: Engage in lifelong learning by reading books, attending seminars, taking courses, or acquiring new skills.
 Stay curious and open-minded to expand your knowledge and broaden your perspectives.
-Here are some [[examples|personal-development.continuous-learning.examples]] and [[techniques|personal-development.continuous-learning.techniques]].
+Here are some [[examples|personal-development.continuous-learning.examples]] and [[techniques|study.techniques]].

 - Time management: Learn to prioritize tasks, set boundaries, and manage your time effectively.
 Identify and eliminate time-wasting activities to create more space for activities that contribute to your personal growth.